 Where to Stay in Hampton Roads

 The Glass Light Hotel & Gallery in downtown Norfolk is one of the hippest places to stay in Hampton Roads.
-Building upon Virginia’s glass art culture, the hotel is part boutique hotel, part boutique art gallery.
+Building upon Virginia’s glass art culture, the hotel is part boutique hotel, part art gallery.
 The hotel features 113 modern guest rooms and suites and the Perry Glass Art Collection, a two-story rotating selection of art works from local and world-renowned artists.

-In Williamsburg, Colonial Williamsburg Resorts is a collection of five luxury family-friendly properties, such as the Williamsburg Inn and apartments at Colonial House, which evoke the tavern rooms of the 1760s.
+In Williamsburg, Colonial Williamsburg Resorts is a collection of five properties, such as the Williamsburg Inn and apartments at Colonial House, which evoke the tavern rooms of the 1760s.
 Also in Williamsburg are Kingsmill Resort, a golf and spa destination with a marina and river pool, and Great Wolf Lodge, which has themed suites, an 80,000-square foot indoor water park, and additional amenities that include an arcade, laser tag, and an obstacle course.